Poland men's national ice hockey team: History

 Poland was a regular participant of the early Winter Olympics, first competing at the 1928 Winter Olympics in St. Moritz, Switzerland, where they finished ninth out of eleven teams.
 They would appear at ever Winter Olympics until 1956, with their best finish being fourth in 1932.

 Financed by state coal money from the 1950s to the 1970s the Polish hockey team was a regular at the top level upsetting the Swedes, Finns, and Czechoslovaks from time to time.
 They hosted the World Championship for the only time in 1976, with the matches taking place in Katowice.
-At this tournament Poland defeated the Soviet Union 6–4 in their opening match, the first time Poland ever won against the Soviets and what is regarded as one of the greatest upsets in international hockey history.
+At this tournament Poland defeated the Soviet Union 6–4 in their opening match, the first and only time Poland ever won against the Soviets and is regarded as one of the greatest upsets in international hockey history.
 While Poland finished seventh and was relegated for the following year, their victory against the USSR helped prevent them from winning gold for only the second time in 13 years.

 In the Olympics earlier that year, Poland played 5 matches in the top division, but lost all of them.
 In the first game, the team managed four goals on the West Germany but it was not enough as they lost 7–4.
 Four days later, after being destroyed by the Soviet Union, the Poles took on Czechoslovakia who dominated the whole game throughout and won 7–1, but after the drug testing, the officials found that one of the Czech players tested positive for doping and they awarded Poland with a 1–0 victory, although they didn't receive any points in the standings.
 With only two games left and no points in the standings, Poland had no shot at a medal, but still played the last two games against the United States and Finland, and lost 7–2 and 7–1 respectively.

 Poland managed to clean up a bit over four years and played well during the 1980 Olympics and finished seventh out of twelve teams.
 They managed to pull off a huge upset in their first game by beating Finland 5–4, who would eventually advance to the medal round.
 In their next game, they played Canada and hoped to complete an even bigger upset.
 The Canadians didn't let this happen and beat the Poles 5–1.
-In the third game, Poland took on the five time gold medalists, The Soviet Union.
+In the third game, Poland took on the five time gold medalists, the Soviet Union.
 The players knew that this would be a challenge because they had played the Soviets many times before and had lost by usually very lopsided scores, such as 8–3, 9–3, 16–1, and 20–0.
 The Polish team, however, had also beaten the Soviets once in the 1976 World Championship and some of the players from that game were still on the team.
 The team tried to keep the Soviets down, but it was too much and the USSR stormed to an 8–1 win.